fac20/INCK-Front-End/README.md

 Launches the test runner in the interactive watch mode.<br />

-Enjoy our app and look out for new developments next week!
+Enjoy our app and look out for new developments soon!